Species of Spaces

 House For Objects

-The second in a tripartite series of concurrent investigations into creative work and critical dialogue, SPECIES OF SPACES is a two week study into the origin of architectural form and space.
+The second in a three-part series of concurrent investigations into creative work and critical dialogue, SPECIES OF SPACES is a two week study into the origin of architectural form and space.
 House for Objects is a domestic setting for Specific Objects, the initial investigation into creative production.
 The plan is a direct transposition of Elegy to the Spanish Republic, 108, by renowned abstract expressionist painter Robert Motherwell.

 The eponymous 1974 essay written by Georges Perec provides exhaustive, hyper-ordinary accounts of the familiar spaces of everyday life.
 Perec’s taxonomic breakdown of space places the banal on equal footing with the metaphysical/incomprehensible.
 Against the Perec’s backdrop of domesticity, House for Objects aims to subvert formal expectations of a house (as a society of rooms) without devolving into the nebulous open plan of modernity.
 The result is something new without being invention; something historical without being predictable.